pavelsavara/node-mono-server/README.md

 ## Details

-This is demonstrating how to run ASP.NET Core middleware pipeline on top of NodeJS/Express HTTP server with zore native files.
+This is demonstrating how to run ASP.NET Core middleware pipeline on top of NodeJS/Express HTTP server with zero native files.
 The motivation is to make it easier to run C# MCP server via `nxp` without dotnet native installation on the target architecture.

 The dotnet VM is Mono interpreter compiled into WASM in for the Browser target.